 Trust in a Smarter Cotton Future.
 The U.S. Cotton Trust Protocol® sets a new standard for more sustainably grown cotton.
 It brings quantifiable and verifiable goals and measurement to sustainable cotton production and drives continuous improvement in key sustainability metrics.

-UPDATED June, 2021 for new security protocols.
+UPDATED June, 2021 for new security protocols and minor bug fix update on August 15, 2022.
 Newer cotton harvesters from John Deere have the option of directly transmitting module serial numbers and other associated information directly to the “MyJohnDeere” website in the form of a Harvest ID files.
-The Cotton Harvest File Download Utility may be used to automate the download of Harvest ID […]
+The Cotton Harvest File Download Utility may […]

 This calculator provides guidance for cotton planting timing based on weather conditions.
 The map defaults to North Carolina but can be used across the U.S.

 Integrated pest management agents across Texas contribute articles and insights to the Texas IPM Program’s newsletter and blog.

 This resource provides the latest news and information from Arkansas’s experts on row crop production, including cotton, corn and soybeans.

 This web page gathers all cotton-related posts from the UTcrops News Blog, operated by the University of Tennessee Institute of Agriculture.

 The Mississippi Crop Situation blog provides producers, consultants and industry within the state with up-to-date production and economic information to help maintain profitability.

 This publication examines several methods for managing thrips related to cover crops, tillage, and foliar and novel insecticides.
 It also touches on predictive modeling for thrip infestations.